pourmalek/covir2/longitudinal/20210709/README.md

 Order of graphs:

-(a) Outcomes: daily deaths, daily cases or infections, total deaths, total cases or infections
+(a) Outcome types: daily deaths, daily cases or infections, total deaths, total cases or infections

 (b) Absolute value of estimated outcome, or difference of estimated outcome with reported value (JOHN)